W&T Offshore (WTI)

 AI Analysis | Feedback

-Market Size for U.S. Gulf of Mexico Oil and Gas (Upstream)
+Gulf of Mexico Oil and Gas Market

-The Gulf of Mexico Oil and Gas Market was valued at USD 52.20 billion in 2024.
-This market is projected to reach USD 73.67 billion by 2032, exhibiting a compound annual growth rate (CAGR) of 4.4% from 2026 to 2032.
-This market size specifically covers the oil and gas industry in the Gulf of Mexico, which aligns with W&T Offshore's primary operational focus on exploration and production.
+The overall Gulf of Mexico (GOM) oil and gas market was valued at approximately USD 52.20 billion in 2024.
+It is projected to reach USD 73.67 billion by 2032, with a compound annual growth rate (CAGR) of 4.4% from 2026 to 2032.

 AI Analysis | Feedback